kabartolo/gatsby-theme-chicago-docs-core/README.md

 Other pages can be created using React, regular JavaScript, or MDX.
 An MDX file in `src/mdxPages` (or the `pagesPath` <a href="#theme-options">theme option</a>) will be rendered using the Page component, which does **not** include layout features such as a sidebar menu or breadcrumb links.

-To create a non-doc page, create an MDX file in your specified `pagesPath` directory:
+To create a non-doc MDX page, create an MDX file in your specified `pagesPath` directory:

 ```js
 ---